Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **zp_use_WA** [ Type: *bool* ]

-	When determined the zeropoint, use the weighted average and standard deviation as the zeropoint and its error.
+	When determined the zero point, use the weighted average and standard deviation as the zero point and its error.
 This is not recommended as there is too much weighting placed on error and may skew result.